benjojo/gophervista/blog/blog.md

 ## Providing data to the indexer

-Because the indexer and backend is a Windows 98 QEMU VM, There has to be a way of giving that VM approxamatly 5GB of tiny files for the AltaVista indexer to see and include in the index, For this, I chose to make a FAT32 file system every 24 hours as a snapshot of the crawled data, and then restart the crawling VM to see the new files.
+Because the indexer and backend is a Windows 98 QEMU VM, There has to be a way of giving that VM approximately 5GB of tiny files for the AltaVista indexer to see and include in the index, For this, I chose to make a FAT32 file system every 24 hours as a snapshot of the crawled data, and then restart the crawling VM to see the new files.
 This worked really quite well in testing with a small amount of files, however a few issues became apparent, First of all FAT32 does have file limits that need to be paid attention to.
 For example, FAT32 is not able to have more than 255 files in the root directory, so you have to be sure to spread out your files in folder structures.

 Another issue to keep in mind is that the maximum drive size for FAT32 is 32GB (approx), This means the amount of textual content can't go bigger than that ( or we would have to spawn more virtual drives ) this is however a non issue at this time, because the crawled content is far below that.